 - Dominate Your Local SEO: Localized search is everything.
 If someone's searching for a specialist in your area, you need to be on that first page.
-Make sure your site includes location-specific keywords and landing pages targeting your primary services. - Create Unique Content for Each Service: thing, create dedicated pages for each service you offer.
+Make sure your site includes location-specific keywords and landing pages targeting your primary services. - Create Unique Content for Each Service: Instead of trying to rank your homepage for everything, create dedicated pages for each service you offer.
 This shows Google (and potential patients) that you are the expert for that specific need. - Intent-Focused Keywords: Don't waste your SEO budget on generic terms like "dentist near me."
 Focus on searches that are more likely to convert and bring relevant customers, like "Best Oral Surgeon for Wisdom Teeth Removal [City]" or "TMJ Specialist [City]." - Regularly Update Your Google My Business (GMB) Profile: Keeping your GMB profile current with positive reviews, photos, and accurate business information helps you stay relevant and pull up ahead of others who are stagnant.